klementtan/klementtan.com/_readings/concurrency-in-action.md

 #### Protecting rarely updated data structure (Read-Writer)

-Problem: There are data strucutes that are rarely updated by writers (exclusive access) and access a lot by readers (no writers)
+Problem: There are data structure that are rarely updated by writers (exclusive access) and access a lot by readers (no writers)

 `shared_mutex`:
 * Allow for easy reader and writer synchronization